Cocker Spaniel VS English Cocker Spaniel

 Temperament and Lifestyle Fit

-The English Cocker Spaniel tends to bark more frequently at 5/5 versus 2/5, an important consideration in shared-wall living situations.
+The Cocker Spaniel is the more vocal breed with a barking level of 4/5 compared to 3/5, which matters significantly for apartment dwellers or those with noise-sensitive neighbors.
 Consider which temperament profile aligns with your household dynamics, daily schedule, and activity preferences before choosing between these two breeds.

 Cost of Ownership